Mira Shah - Dentistry in Bolivia

 A typical day at my placement would begin at 8.30am and end at 12.45pm.
 I assisted the dentist, Dra Camacho in treating patients.
 I was in charge of washing and sterilising the surgical instruments, patient care, oral hygiene education and fluoridation.
-As the weeks progressed, I was more involved in treatment of patients and assisted the doctor with anaesthesia, periodontics and tooth extractions.
 On average we treated 5-14 patients a day.
 The doctor was very friendly and explained each procedure to me, enthusiastically answering any questions I had.

 I was amazed at the type of treatments I saw, all of which were performed with very basic equipment.
 Every other Wednesday, the doctor and I would visit a local nursery and fluoridise the children’s teeth.
 I was shocked with the condition of the teeth I saw, as the majority of children had a minimum of three cavities and brushed their teeth only once a day!

 The most life changing part of my time in Cochabamba was at Maria Christina, an orphanage for mentally disabled street teenagers.
 Although this was not part of my placement, I volunteered to visit the orphanage and fluoridise the children’s teeth.
 I was taken there by Rocio, who used to work at the orphanage and she assisted me in treating a total of 56 children in one single afternoon.
 This was quite an achievement!.